- Mad Max 2 (1981): The film predicted a post-apocalyptic world after the Gulf War, but this did not happen.

-According to sci-fi films, by the year 2015, we should have been surrounded by flying cars, been wearing automatically-adjusting clothing, seeing kids everywhere riding hoverboards, all of the lawyers should have been dead and Jaws 19 should be showing at the 3D cinemas everywhere.
+According to sci-fi future films, by the year 2015, we should have been surrounded by flying cars, wearing automatically-adjusting clothing, seeing kids everywhere riding hoverboards, all of the lawyers should have been dead and Jaws 19 should be showing at the 3D cinemas everywhere.
 Well, that’s if you believed the future as predicted in Back To The Future II.
 As great as that sci-fi future film was, it was completely wrong.

-Sci-fi films can be brilliant, with dramatic stories, mind-blowing action and visions of the future which leap straight from the imagination.
+Sci-fi films can be brilliant, with dramatic stories, mind-blowing action and visions of the future that leap straight from the imagination.
 Unfortunately, time moves on and the futures presented in these movies get overtaken by real life.

-It doesn’t diminish our enjoyment of the sci-fi films, but it does make us wince when we see how wrong their predictions were.
+It doesn’t diminish our enjoyment of sci-fi films, but it does make us wince when we see how wrong their predictions were.
 Here are a few sci-fi film futures that were dead wrong…

-Mad Max 2: The Road Warrior (1981)
+1. Mad Max 2: The Road Warrior (1981)

 It’s a cult classic, and one of the few sequels which was better than the original film.
 Imagine a post-apocalyptic world, after the Gulf War left the area devastated in just two days.
-With no fuel, the global economy collapsed almost instantly and the human race devolved into savage looters.
+With no fuel, the global economy collapsed almost instantly and the human race devolved into looters.

 Enter Mel Gibson as Max (who’s a little bit mad), attempting to lead a petrol tanker convoy to safety across a desolate wasteland.
 It’s a long drive to freedom as the convoy races down a seemingly never-ending road, being attacked by a gang of psychotic maniacs.

 While there was indeed a Gulf War, it never led to the sort of road rage seen here.
 Unfortunately, Mad Max is one of those sci-fi films that got the future completely wrong.

-I Am Legend (2007)
+2. I Am Legend (2007)

 Just imagine, New York is a desolate wasteland inhabited by Will Smith, his dog, and a horde of vampire/zombie-people.
 Apparently, that was how the future of… 2012… was.
 Didn’t anybody notice when it happened?

 The real disappointment is that in this film there’s a billboard advertising a Batman/Superman crossover film which was supposed to have come out in 2010, along with a Teen Titans film and a Justice League movie.